Trans-1,2-dihydrobenzene-1,2-diol dehydrogenase

-Thus, the two substrates of this enzyme are trans-1,2-dihydrobenzene-1,2-diol and NADP^{+}, whereas its three products are catechol, NADPH, and H^{+}.
+The two substrates of this enzyme are trans-1,2-dihydrocatechol and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are catechol, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is trans-1,2-dihydrobenzene-1,2-diol:NADP+ oxidoreductase.
 This enzyme is also called dihydrodiol dehydrogenase.
 This enzyme participates in metabolism of xenobiotics by cytochrome p450.